MMdrezaw1383/MPP/README.md

 - base64

 - sqlite3
+  <p>SQLite is a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.</p>

 - shutil
   <p>The shutil module offers a number of high-level operations on files and collections of files.
 In particular, functions are provided which support file copying and removal.
 For operations on individual files, see also the os module.</p>